-Responsibility for administration of the NDPERS defined benefit pension plan is assigned to a Board comprised of seven members.
-The Board consists of a Chairman, who is appointed by the Governor; one member appointed by the Attorney General; one member appointed by the State Health Officer; three members elected by the active membership of the NDPERS system; and one member elected by the retired public employees.
-Effective July 1, 2015, the board was expanded to include two members of the legislative assembly appointed by the chairman of the legislative management.
+Responsibility for administration of the NDPERS defined benefit pension plan is assigned to a Board comprised of nine members.
+The Board consists of a Chairman, who is appointed by the Governor; one member appointed by the Attorney General; one member appointed by the State Health Officer; three members elected by the active membership of the NDPERS system, one member elected by the retired public employees and two members of the legislative assembly appointed by the chairman of the legislative management.